rgordonatrsgc/ics4u-isp-sandbox/README.md

 *Have you seen another application that you wish to improve on?
 Has someone asked you to create this?*

 There is a game called Osmos, which gave me a bit of inspiration.
-Having an interest in physics and learning more about spritekit, and many other more complex sandbox and simulators also contributed towards my inspiration for this app.
+Having an interest in physics and learning more about SpriteKit, and many other more complex sandbox and simulators also contributed towards my inspiration for this app.

 ### What is your prior experience in this area?